youssef869/Mini-Projects/README.md

-set of mini-projects which was implemented using Verilog HDL.
+*Set of mini-projects which was implemented using Verilog HDL.*